-Below is a series of resources developed by faculty in the College of Education about English Speakers of Other Languages (ESOL) and English Language Learners (ELL).
+Below is a series of resources about English Speakers of Other Languages (ESOL) and English Language Learners (ELL) that were developed by faculty in the USF College of Education.

 ESOL Case Studies

 The College of Education has developed a series of ESOL case studies that are organized by language level, native language of the English Language Learner (ELL), age and grade level.

 ELL Language Database

 The English Language Learner (ELL) Language Database includes Speaking, Reading, and Writing Samples of ELLs at the Elementary, Middle, and High School, who are in Pre-Production, Early Production, Speech Emergent, and Intermediate Fluency Levels.

 The ESOL TAPESTRY website was designed to support the process of ESOL integration into a wide range of teacher preparation courses and programs.
 These video modules were created in collaboration with leading experts in the teaching ESOL (TESOL) field, asking them to address fellow teacher educators regarding the most crucial information in their areas of specialization.

 Teaching English Language Learners across the Curriculum